How to "Freeze" Your Child’s Credit Files

 Giving Your Child a Fraud-Free Start

 Children make attractive targets for identity thieves.
-A child’s Social Security number is ap-pealing because it is usually "clean" and does not show up in fraud databases.
-The crime is often not discovered until the child comes of age, giving thieves years of unobserved use of the stolen identities and years to mar the credit histories of unsuspecting children.
+A child’s Social Security number is appealing because it is usually "clean" and does not show up in fraud databases.
+The crime is often not discovered until the child comes of age, giving thieves years to use stolen identities and years to damage the credit histories of unsuspecting children.

 For child victims, the consequences of identity theft are devastating.
-When victims become young adults and seek independent lives, banks, landlords, hiring managers, and utility companies discover victims’ negative credit histories and say "no deal," a roadblock to financial autonomy.
+When victims become young adults and seek independent lives, banks, landlords, hiring managers, and utility companies discover victims’ negative credit histories and say, "no deal," a roadblock to financial independence.

 You can help shield your child’s credit history with a security freeze.
 Most businesses will not open credit accounts without first checking a consumer’s credit history.
 When a security freeze is in place, someone who applies to get credit using your child’s name and Social Security number will be rejected.
 Access to your child’s credit records will stay "frozen" until you say so, or until your child removes the freeze after reaching the age of 16.